apeatling/whatsapp-block/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add a WhatsApp chat button to your website and allow your visitors to send you a message with the tap of a button.
+Add a WhatsApp message button to your website and allow your visitors to send you a message with the tap of a button.

 == Description ==

-Add a WhatsApp chat button to your website and allow your visitors to send you a message with the tap of a button.
+Add a WhatsApp message button to your website and allow your visitors to send you a message with the tap of a button.

 === Features ===